springernature/frontend-toolkits/toolkits/global/packages/global-footer/README.md

 ## How it works

-There are 2 ways to configure the footer component.
+The footer is made up of the **Corporate footer** (required) and the **Product footer** (optional).

+The corporate footer section can be confifured in two ways.

-The default footer option includes footer items that must be used everywhere
+The default option includes footer items that must be used everywhere.

 Or you can use the extended footer option.
 This includes the same footer items, as well as some extra links that only some services need.

-### Default footer
+### Corporate Default footer

 #### Default footer items